-Expanding possibilities, grounded in relationship
+Expanding possibilities, grounded in connection

 Ketamine-Assisted Psychotherapy (KAP) in San Francisco